munificent/game-programming-patterns/book/dirty-flag.markdown

 ## Design Decisions

-This is a pretty concrete pattern, so it isn't that open-ended.
-There are only a couple of things to tune with it:
+This pattern is pretty specific, so there are only a couple of knobs to twiddle on it:

 ### When is the dirty flag cleaned?

-The most basic question you'll have to answer is when to actually do the work you've deferred.
-You can't defer it *forever*, after all.
-Here's a few options from least to most eager.

 * **If you defer it until the result is needed:**

-    * *It avoids doing calculation entirely if the result is never used.* For primary data that changes frequently and where the derived data is rarely accessed, this can be a huge win.
+    * *It avoids doing calculation entirely if the result is never used.* For primary data that changes frequently and where the derived data is rarely accessed, this can be a big win.

     * *If the calculation is time-consuming, it can cause a noticeable pause.*
         Postponing the work until the end-user is waiting to see the result can